Royalhouse Chapel International Mt. Zion Center: A Prayerful, Vision-Driven Website Redesign

 God tugged on my heart to fervently pray and intercede over the website while worshipping Him in song before I ever touched my Mac laptop or began sketching any wireframes of what the designs could look like.
 Beyond that, I even felt drawn by the Lord to physically take my laptop inside the church sanctuary and pray at the altar with it in my hand as I was getting to the finish line of completing the website.

-(Sidebar: Yes, I know that sounds a bit odd.
-It was odd for me at first in full transparency.
+(Sidebar: Yes, I know that sounds a bit odd, and it was, at first in full transparency.
 However, it certainly empowered me in my faith more than I could even explain).

 A Service That Began Ministry—Indeed